5.362 Kinetics of Enzyme Inhibition

 Students study the activity and structure of the domains developed in 5.361 to understand the role of mutations in the development of resistance to Gleevec.
 Students assay both mutant and wild-type Abl kinase domains for phosphorylation activity to determine enzyme kinetics and the inhibition efficacy of Gleevec.
 They conduct additional testing on kinase activity of Gleevec-resistant mutants in the presence of other potential inhibitors.
 Uses structure-viewing programs to enable analysis of the mechanistic basis of Bcr-Abl inhibition and Gleevec-resistance.

-You can find more information at the Undergraduate Communication Requirement: CI-M Subjects site.
+You can find more information at the Module Descriptions site.

 © Copyright 2015 Yasyf Mohamedali